 Rodrigo’s Near Emergency Visit and Raw Hide Chews

 I read that repeated bowing could be a sign of a perforated bowel.
-Something was stuck in there and he was trying to loosen it up and get comfortable.
+Something was stuck in there, and he was trying to loosen it and get comfortable.
 I panicked and called our vet.
 She told me to watch him for a little longer (about an hour) and then bring him in if there were no improvements because Rodrigo was acting otherwise normally and didn’t seem to be in pain.
-So I took him and Sydney for a walk and when he took his poop, it was runny and red.
+So I took him and Sydney for a walk, and when he took his poop, it was runny and red.

 I panicked – again.
 I gathered what I could of the poop and saw a large, sharp, white shard that was ¾” long.
-As I was talking to the vet, I noticed that Rodrigo was fine – no restlessness or bowing.
+While talking to the vet, I noticed that Rodrigo was fine – no restlessness or bowing.
 He was running and playing with his sister like any other day.
 Again, they told me to watch him.
 The next morning, he took a solid poop.
 He was fine.

 I never bought another rawhide chew again.